chilipp15/ml-sovereign-default-prediction/README.md

 [https://github.com/chilipp15/ml-sovereign-default-prediction]

 ## Description
 This project predicts sovereign debt defaults using a novel combination of Synthetic Control methods and Machine Learning.
-The causal question is: how much does a country’s debt-to-GDP ratio increase after an exogenous rise in US interest rates (GS10), and how does this increase the probability of sovereign default?
+Synthetic twins are generated on country-time-specific features.
+Using residuals aims to identify at what point countries behave differently compared to their synthetic twin.
+This might be useful as an early warning indicator for default.
+The early warning indicator is then used to predict sovereign default in a XGBoost estimation

 ### Task Type